 Dr Sanja Perovic

-Sanja Perovic is a graduate of Stanford University where she obtained her PhD in Comparative Literature in 2004.
-She taught World Literature at the University of Chicago as a Harper Fellow for three years and French as an Assistant Professor at the University of Illinois, Chicago before coming to King’s.
+Sanja Perovic obtained a PhD in Comparative Literature from Stanford University.
+She taught at the University of Chicago as a Harper Fellow and in the French Department at the University of Illinois, Chicago before coming to King’s in 2008.

 - French Revolution

 Sanja teaches a variety of modules in the Department of French and in the Interdisciplinary Eighteenth-Century MA programme.
-These include an MA module on 'Rights before Human Rights: Eighteenth-Century Theories and Representations', sections of the MA core course in French Literature and Culture and Critical Methodologies and a variety of undergraduate modules including Shadows of Enlightenment and The French Revolution Effect (with Dr Rosa Mucignat of Comparative Literature commencing in 2015/16).
+These include an MA module on 'Rights before Human Rights: Eighteenth-Century Theories and Representations', sections of the MA core course in Critical Theory and a variety of undergraduate modules including Shadows of Enlightenment and (whenever possible) The French Revolution Effect (with Dr. Rosa Mucignat)

-- BBC Radio 3 interview with Christopher Cook on Beaumarchais for broadcast of Rossini's Barber of Seville (September 17, 2016)
+- Radio appearances: BBC Radio Four ‘On Our Time’ on Olympe de Gouges; BBC Radio 3 on Beaumarchais for broadcast of Rossini's Barber of Seville (September 17, 2016); Resonance FM

 - Public Talks on various aspects of revolutionary time at Parasol Gallery (2012), Camden Arts Centre (2015), Glyndebourne Opera (2016)